-Concerning situations where a heath care provider refuses to provide the records they must justify the refusal with a clear written explanation.
+Concerning situations where a health care provider refuses to provide the records, they must justify the refusal with a clear written explanation.
 For example, a refusal to retrieve records may happen if disclosing the records would cause serious harm to the patient.
-Another example includes if the records contain substantial information of confidential information concerning others.
+Another example includes if the records contain substantial information or confidential information concerning others.

-In Montana the legislature has recognized the widespread practice of compiling and selling health care information to insurance companies, marking companies, companies that provide background checks and any other entity who may find your personal health care information useful.
-In the Legislative Findings the Montana Legislature has recognized wrongful “exchange of health care information from automated data banks” across State lines.
-Under the Montana Constitution’s Right to Privacy provisions, privacy of medical records are a Montana constitutional right.
+In Montana the legislature has recognized the widespread practice of compiling and selling health care information to insurance companies, marking companies, companies that provide background checks, and any other entity who may find your personal health care information useful.
+In the Legislative Findings, the Montana Legislature has recognized wrongful “exchange of health care information from automated data banks” across State lines.
+Under the Montana Constitution’s Right to Privacy provisions, the privacy of medical records are a Montana constitutional right.

 What Do I Do If I Am Unable to Get My Patient Records?

-If your rights are being violated, you should lodge a Complaint with the Montana Attorney General.
-He/she can then investigate, order release of medical records and impose fines.
+If your rights are being violated, you should lodge a complaint with the Montana Attorney General.
+He/she can then investigate, order the release of medical records, and impose fines.
 You may also file a complaint with the District Court where you live.
 The Court may order disclosure to you, enjoin wrongful health care dissemination, and award damages to you up to $5,000.00.

 In conclusion, when you seek medical treatment ask what the health care provider’s policy is on access to medical records and release of your medical information.
 Be persistent and demand explanations in writing.
 This will usually result in access to your medical records.
 You own the records.
 Assert your rights.
 If you need more help, please call us to discuss how to look at your medical records through a third-party lawyer.